XinnyLiuu/StocksWatch/README.md

 * Presentation Layer
 	- Our client is the presentation layer and allows for interactions with the user.
 It communicates with our application layer through `HTTP (GET/POST/PUT/DELETE) methods`.
 Our application layer exposes API endpoints by which the presentation layer can use.

 	- __Example__: User wants to see the Dow 30 companies - Our presentation layer  (React) will send a `GET` request to an endpoint offered by our server (`/api/dow30`).
-The server will receive the request, query the Alpha Vantage API, parse the data offered by the API, clean the data and return to the presentation layer a JSON object that the presentation layer can plug into a charts library to show to the user.
+The server will receive the request, query an API, parse the data offered by the API, clean the data and return to the presentation layer a JSON object that the presentation layer can plug into a charts library to show to the user.

 * Application Layer
 	- Our server is the application layer.
 This layer processes all HTTP requests sent from our presentation layer.
 It will expose API endpoints that are mapped to a controller to handle the request.
 The controllers perform actions on the database layer whereby updating our model.